materialsvirtuallab/nano266/labs/lab3/README.md

 transition where a low temperature tetragonal phase is preferred over the cubic phase.

+For this question, it is important that you note several differences in the `PbTiO3.pw.in.template` file.

+* The `calculation` parameter is set to `relax`, which means we are allowing atoms to move.
+* There is an addition IONS section where the `ion_dynamics` is set to `"bfgs"`, which chooses the quasi-Newton minimization method.
+* At the end of the atomic positions for Pb and Ti, there are three additional 0s.
+These indicate that the Pb and Ti are not allowed to move in any of the coordinates.
+Conversely, no such restriction is placed on the O atoms, which are allowed to relax accordingly.

+Please answer the following questions.

-1. Calculate and plot the energy of cubic PbTiO3 as a function of lattice parameter.
-Use a 4 $\times$ 4 $\times$ 4 $k$-point mesh with a 1, 1, 1
+1. Calculate and plot the energy of cubic $\mbox{PbTiO}_3$ as a function of lattice parameter.
+Use a 4 $\times$ 4 $\times$ 4 $k$-point mesh with a 1, 1, 1 offset.
-   offset.
 Sample lattice parameters with a sufficiently fine grid to get a reliable value for the equilibrium lattice constant.
 To get an idea where to begin, note that the room-temperature experimental lattice constant is about 3.97 ${\buildrel _{\circ} \over {\mathrm{A}}}$.
 2. Using the equilibrium lattice parameter from part (1), plot the energy as a function of displacement of the Ti atom along one of the cubic lattice directions, allowing the O atoms to fully relax for each displacement.
    Report the Ti displacement at which the total energy is at a minimum.
 What is the energy difference between this configuration and the minimum-energy configuration from part (1)?
-Be aware that for PbTiO$_3$, the Ti displacement will be very small.
+Be aware that for $\mbox{PbTiO}_3$, the Ti displacement will be very small.
 3. Now allow both the Ti atom and the O atoms to relax and find the minimum energy structure, using the minimum-energy Ti displacement from part (B) as your starting configuration.
 Report the final atomic positions and final energy.
-4. Which phase is the most energetically stable for PbTiO3 and how does that relate to the ferroelectric behavior of this material?
+4. Which phase is the most energetically stable for $\mbox{PbTiO}_3$ and how does that relate to the ferroelectric behavior of this material?

-# Q3 (30 points): Formation Energy of the $\mbox{Cu}_{1-x}\mbox{Au}_x$ intermetallics
+# Q3 (40 points): Formation Energy of the $\mbox{Cu}_{1-x}\mbox{Au}_x$ intermetallics

 In this problem, we will investigate the formation energies of the
 $\mbox{Cu}_{1-x}\mbox{Au}_x$ for $x$ = 0.25, 0.5 and 0.75.
 See Ozolins et al.